Chapter 5 Molecular inference in practice

 5.3.2 Transcriptomes

-In a typical phylogenetic study based on transcriptome data, messenger RNA (mRNA), which encodes the protein coding genes, is isolated. mRNA is then copied to complimentary DNA (cDNA) and sequenced.
+In a typical phylogenetic study based on transcriptome data, messenger RNA (mRNA), which encodes the protein coding genes, is isolated. mRNA is then copied to complementary DNA (cDNA) and sequenced.
 Because many of the same genes are highly expressed across species and tissues, there is considerable overlap between the genes in transcriptome datasets from different samples.
-Many investigators are interested in protein coding genes for other purposes as well, so transcriptomes are a very cost-effective way to collect data from a broad diversity of species that can be used for multiple purposes.
+Many investigators are interested in protein coding genes for other purposes as well, adding value to the transcriptome data.

 5.3.3 Targeted enrichment

 The baits are typically designed based on one or more genomes that are already available in the clade of interest.
 There are a few challenges to using targeted enrichment.
 One is that data are difficult to combine across different studies that used different baits.
-In addition, the design and synthesis of baits poses a large up-front investments that makes this approach best suited to larger projects.
+In addition, the design and synthesis of baits require a large up-front investment that makes this approach best suited to larger projects.

 5.3.4 RAD-seq